 Discover folk - the CRM for people-powered businesses

-For freelancers, managing client relationships, projects, and communications efficiently is key to sustaining and growing a successful business.
-With limited time and resources, having a reliable Customer Relationship Management (CRM) system can make all the difference in staying organized and delivering exceptional service.
-The best CRMs for freelancers are designed to simplify client management, automate routine tasks, and provide insights that help you stay on top of your business.
+For growing teams of 20-50 people, managing client relationships, projects, and communications efficiently is key to sustaining and scaling a successful business.
+With expanding operations and diverse team responsibilities, having a reliable Customer Relationship Management (CRM) system can make all the difference in staying organized, coordinating efforts, and delivering exceptional service.

-In this blog post, we'll explore the top CRM options for freelancers, highlighting the ones that are easy to use, affordable, and the essential features they have that can help streamline your workflow and enhance your client interactions.
+The best CRMs for teams of this size are designed to centralize client management, automate routine tasks, and provide insights that help you stay on top of your collaborative workflow.
+In this blog post, we'll explore the top CRM options for teams of 20-50 people, highlighting the ones that are scalable, affordable, and packed with essential features that can help streamline your team operations and enhance client interactions.

-Why a freelancer might need a CRM
+Why a team of 20-50 might need a CRM

 1. Challenges without a CRM